Aayatya Gharat Gharoba

 Aayatya Gharat Gharoba (translation: Habitation In A Strange House) is a 1991 Indian Marathi-language musical comedy drama film directed and produced by Sachin Pilgaonkar.
 The film stars an ensemble cast of Ashok Saraf, Sachin Pilgaonkar, Supriya Pilgaonkar, Laxmikant Berde, Rajeshwari Sachdev (in her debut in Marathi cinema), Prashant Damle, and Kishori Shahane.
 The music was composed by Arun Paudwal.
 The film is loosely based on 1948 Hindi film Pugree which was remade in 1972 as Dil Daulat Duniya.

+The major portion of tue film was shot in Kirtikar Niwas Bungalow in Mumbai.

 Plot

 Every year, Kedar Kirtikar and his family spend three months away from their home in London.
 An impoverished Gopinath "Gopu Kaka" begins residing in their home during this time while posing as the owner.
 Kashiram requests compensation after his snack shop was wrecked by Kedar's business.
 In response, Gopu Kaka provides him with a fresh stall and shelter in the house.